 5. Pitchers must make an attempt to pitch to all batters.
 For clarity, a pitcher may not throw a pitch that is blatantly unhittable because the pitch is a considerable distance away from the home plate mat.
 Any unusual pitches deemed by the umpire to be suspicious will result in a warning.
 A second warning will result in an ejection of the pitcher and the pitcher may be subject to additional penalties by the Board of Directors, including suspension or fine.

 Score and Standings1.
 A Win is two points, Tied games are one point, and a Loss is zero points.

-Umpires and discipline1.
-Each Captain of the team must identify themselves to the Umpire before the start of their game.
+1. Each Captain of the team must identify themselves to the Umpire before the start of their game.
 Only a Captain is permitted to discuss an Umpires call with the other Captain and the Umpire.
 Umpires decision is Final during the game and CANNOT be reversed by the league.

 2. Game UMPIRE is the ultimate authority in the park.
 Any ejection will serve a minimum one game suspension.
 That player will be skipped in batting lineup as an out.